patprem/FaceMorphingTool/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This section illustrates the results from both architectures for visualization and comparison purposes.
+This section illustrates the results from both StyleGAN2 and JoJoGAN architectures for visualization and comparison purposes.